OneGet/NanoServerPackage/README.md

 ## Version History
 #### 1.0.1.0
-Public release for Nano Package Provider that works for Nano Server WS2016 GA version
+Public release for NanoServerPackage Provider that works for Nano Server WS2016 GA version
 #### 0.1.1.0
 Initial public release for Nano Package Provider that works for TP5 Nano Server